 The average lawyer in the U.S. charges between $150-$400 per hour.
 If you use your membership for even just a few hours a year you could easily save over $1,000.
 If you have a bunch of small legal issues or one rather complicated issue, you can easily save multiple thousands of dollars over hiring a lawyer directly.
 Not to mention the stress you’ll save by having a lawyer on call instead of trying to handle legal issues yourself.
 Also, the lawyers in our network often help our members recover thousands of dollars of damages or avoid thousands of dollars in fees over what they would have experienced had they tried to resolve the legal issue themselves.
 Obviously every member and usage situation is different, but when used correctly, your membership can easily save significant amounts of money.
 Not to mention savings from our member perks.

 Our Personal Plan is really a family plan.
 You, your spouse or partner and your dependents living at home are covered under one membership.

 There is more information about this on the Personal Plan Coverage & Pricing Page.

-One of the two most valuable and commonly used benefits of a LegalShield plan is the ability to get unlimited legal advice and to have your provider attorney review documents.
-If you’re having a landlord/tenant dispute, simply contact LegalShield and your provider attorney can review your lease agreement or any other relevant documents (up to 15 pages each) and provide advice.
-Once they have all the information, your provider attorney can help you understand your rights and your chances of getting your demands met.
-Also, if you have a winning argument, your provider attorney can take action on your behalf, like making a call or writing a letter to the tenant, to help resolve the issue in your favor.
+One of the two most valuable and commonly used benefits of a LegalShield plan is the ability to get unlimited legal advice and to have your provider lawyer review documents.
+If you’re having a landlord/tenant dispute, simply contact LegalShield and your provider lawyer can review your lease agreement or any other relevant documents (up to 15 pages each) and provide advice.
+Once they have all the information, your provider lawyer can help you understand your rights and your chances of getting your demands met.
+Also, if you have a winning argument, your provider lawyer can take action on your behalf, like making a call or writing a letter to the tenant, to help resolve the issue in your favor.